Milford Sound General Information

 What’s the best way to get around Milford Sound

 The center of Milford is relatively small, so getting around is easy.
 Milford Sound Lodge offers a complimentary shuttle to the terminal at regular intervals (it’s only 1.5km from the lodge).
-Apart from that, using your own vehicle to get around is easy, or there are taxis you can catch.
+Apart from that, using your own vehicle to get around is easy, or there are buses shuttles you can catch or if it isn’t raining, walking is an option too!